kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

 Yes.
 I could develop a set of code that implements this idea.

 You can try it by opening the `Test Suites/demo_using_TestSuiteCollection` of this Katalon project.
-The following screenshot shows how that Test Suite Collection is defined.
+The following screenshot shows how that Test Suite Collection is constructed.

 ![demo2 TSC](images/README2/demo2_TSC.png)